ybyzek/kafka-github-actions/README.md

 ## To do

-- Convert docker runs to actions?
+- Convert docker runs to https://github.com/marketplace/actions/docker-run-action ?
+Or even share it?